Synthesizing Informative Training Samples with GAN: Experiments

 \paragraph{Competitors.} We compare our method to traditional \emph{GAN}: the images are generated with the randomly sampled latent vectors and \emph{GAN Inversion} \cite{abdal2019image2stylegan}: the images are generated with the optimized latent vectors which reconstruct the real images in original training set.
 We pre-train BigGAN models \cite{brock2018large} using the state-of-the-art training strategy \cite{zhao2020differentiable}.
 Besides, we also compare to dataset condensation method \cite{zhao2021DM} with a similar storage budget and verify that our method achieves better performance.

 \paragraph{Hyper-parameters.} We use Adam optimizer \cite{kingma2014adam} with learning rate $\eta = 0.001$ for all experiments, which is validated in ablation study.
 We train latent vectors for 5000 iterations.
 We use batch size 1250 and 500 for splitting latent vectors of CIFAR10 and CIFAR100 into subsets respectively, and then learn these subsets independently in main experiments.
-Though the importance of regularization coefficient $\lambda$ has been verified in ablation study, we set it to be 0 in the large experiments (learning the whole dataset), as we already use a big batch size and carefully tuning $\lambda$ for the whole-set learning requires more computational resources.
-Please refer to the ablation study for more details.
+The regularization coefficient $\lambda$ can be searched from $10^{\{-4,-3,-2,-1\}}$ roughly.
+For simplicity, we set it to be 0 when the training batch size is large enough.
+Please refer to the ablation study in appendix for more details.
 We pre-train hundreds of ConvNets on CIFAR10 and CIFAR100 and then used in experiments.
 The pre-training is not expensive as ConvNet architecture is simple and small.
 For training neural networks, we use SGD optimizer and train for 200 epochs.
 The learning rate is 0.01 in the first half epochs and then decreases to 0.001 in the second half epochs.

-Based on the ablation studies, we believe the performance of our IT-GAN can be further improved by using larger batch size, carefully tuning $\eta$ and $\lambda$, and using better performing embedding functions.
+We believe the performance of our IT-GAN can be further improved by using larger batch size, carefully tuning $\eta$ and $\lambda$, and using better performing embedding functions.

 \thisfloatsetup{floatrowsep=quad}